 Mexico is one of the best countries for traveling, and it also has everything that tourists love so much: beautiful beaches of the Pacific Ocean and the Caribbean Sea, interesting sights, pyramids, cenotes, beautiful cities with colonial architecture, delicious Mexican food, all-inclusive hotels, and comfortable transport.
+Can you travel to Mexico right now?
+Current rules for entering Mexico in 2022 do not require negative results of PCR tests for COVID infection.

 Mexico is a relatively inexpensive country to travel to.
 It was for this reason that hundreds of thousands of tourists came here every year.
 What is the current situation with Mexico tourism?
 Is there a quarantine here due to the Covid pandemic?
 What does it take to cross the Mexican border?
 Let’s try to answer these questions.